 If one of the parents can't be relied on to make sound legal decisions, or if the parents can't work together on making decisions, then the court will award legal custody to only one of the parents.
 This is sole legal custody.

 Physical custody has to do with which parent the child lives with on a daily basis.

 Under Virginia law, there are different types of child custody, including:

 1. Sole Custody

 With sole custody, one parent will assume the role of emotional, physical and moral development of the child.
-The arrangement is defined under Virginia code § 20-124.1.
-Sole custody states that one parent will be the one who will be fully responsible in the upbringing of the child.
+The arrangement is defined under Virginia Code § 20-124.1.
+Sole custody states that one parent will be the one who will be fully responsible for the upbringing of the child.
 We can educate you on what is required to obtain sole custody in Virginia.